Gem-A gemmology tutor Lily Faber FGA EG explores the history of amethyst and its significance as the February birthstone.

 Amethyst is a relatively hard stone at 7 on the Mohs’ Scale of Hardness, but only just!
 It is softer than other stones like sapphires, and as such, can be susceptible to chips and fracture.

-Some stones’ colour can fade when exposed for too long to sunlight, so take care if displaying in a vitrine or shop window.
+The colour of some stones can fade when exposed to sunlight, so take care if displaying in a vitrine or shop window.
 When cleaning, do not use an ultrasonic cleaner in case there are any small inclusions or internal fractures that may expand during cleaning.
 Use warm soapy water and a very soft brush to clear away dirt.

 Cover image: Amethyst crystal quartz with detachment marks.
 Image by Pat Daly, Gem-A.